Starz’s new show, The Serpent Queen, tells the story of Catherine de Medici’s life and reign in 16th-century France. In the first season,...

 Princess Leia is the main female figure in the film, and she displays elements of these two archetypes at different times.
 She is in need of help at the beginning, but she is also strong-minded and capable, and proves a temptation, distracting Luke from his Jedi training, and luring Han into the rebellion.

-Here we see Guinevere as Damsel in Distress/Temptress in The Last Hour, an illustration to Alfred Lord Tennyson’s Guinevere, by Florence Harrison.
+Here we see Guinevere as Damsel in Distress/Temptress in The Last Hour, an illustration of Alfred Lord Tennyson’s Guinevere, by Florence Harrison.

 Read more on Guinevere here.